 The AToM logo © Solmaz Azimi, 2023

 AToM-OpenMM is a molecular modeling application built on the OpenMM MD library to estimate absolute and relative alchemical binding free energies of molecular complexes alchemically.
-AToM's protocol is based on our Alchemical Transfer Method (ATM) and a Parallel Asynchronous Hamiltonian Replica Exchange conformational sampling algorithm.
+AToM's protocol is based on the Alchemical Transfer Method (ATM) and a Parallel Asynchronous Hamiltonian Replica Exchange conformational sampling algorithm.
 Alchemical Transfer is unique in that it encodes binding as a coordinate rather than a force field parameter transformation.
 The ligand is transferred directly from the solution to the binding site.

 The method targets difficult ligand transformations in drug design involving scaffold-hopping and charge-changing transformations that are not well supported by traditional algorithms.
 AToM's overarching philosophy is to deploy powerful and rigorous free energy estimation algorithms with simple processes for developers and end users.